Redundant Array Computation Elimination: Redundancy Elimination on Binary Trees

 After identifying the expressions with the same $\eri$ value, these redundant expressions can be replaced with precomputed auxiliary arrays.
 The range information for each auxiliary array is computed in the dependency graph.
 The evaluation of the profit gained from the replacement, i.e., the number of arithmetic operations eliminated, is discussed in this section.

-Suppose that the auxiliary arrays $aa_1, \dots, aa_m$ appear in the transformed expression trees while the remaining positions are the original tree nodes.
-Let $cnt(aa_k)$ denote the appearance number of $aa_k$ in the expression trees.
+Suppose that the auxiliary arrays $aa_1, \cdots, aa_m$ appear in the transformed expression trees while the remaining positions are the original tree nodes.
+Let $cnt(aa_k)$ denote the number of occurrences of $aa_k$ in the expression trees.
 For loop ranges, only the difference between the lower and upper bound is considered, which is denoted by $r(i_t)$ for the original loop range at index $i_t$.
 Let $r(i_t,aa_k)$ denote the precompute loop range of auxiliary array $aa_k$ at index $i_t$.

 The reduction in arithmetic operations is only related to the modified parts of the expression trees.
-The first step is to calculate the original computational cost of the replaced parts.
-This can be done by recursively expanding the representative expression of each auxiliary array.
-Specifically, if the representative expression of $aa_k$ contains $aa_p$, the corresponding part should be replaced by the representative expression of $aa_p$, continuing until all operands are no longer auxiliary arrays.
+The first step computes the original cost of the replaced parts.
+This is done by recursively expanding each auxiliary array's representative expression: if $aa_k$ contains another auxiliary array $aa_p$, it is replaced by $aa_p$'s representative expression until no auxiliary arrays remain.
 Let the number of arithmetic operations in the expanded representative expression of $aa_k$ be denoted by $ops(aa_k)$.
-The original computational cost of the positions replaced by the auxiliary arrays in the expression tree can be computed, and combined with the loop range, the total reduction in computations in the original loop after extraction is given by:
+The original computational cost of the positions replaced by the auxiliary arrays in the expression tree can be computed by:

+The generated code replaces the $ori$ operations with auxiliary array reads.
 However, generating the auxiliary arrays requires precomputation loops.
-Therefore, the computational cost associated with this additional precomputation must also be accounted for to determine the benefit.
-Since our $\eri$ method targets binary expressions, each auxiliary array's precompute expression is a binary expression, thus the precomputation cost of the auxiliary arrays is:
+Therefore, the computational cost of this precomputation must also be considered to assess the benefit.
+Since our $\eri$ method targets binary expressions, each auxiliary array's precompute expression is a binary expression.
+Thus, the precomputation cost of the auxiliary arrays is:

-So the profit gained from the detection algorithm on binary tree is $ori-aft$.
+Hence, the profit gained from the detection algorithm on binary tree is $ori-aft$.